-- Ensure that all electronic devices and mobile phones are kept switched off and stored away while attending all School of Nursing activities and classes, labs, programs and clinical
+- Ensure that all electronic devices and mobile phones are kept switched off and stored away while attending all Department of Nursing activities and classes, labs, programs, and clinical.

 Code of Ethics

-- The nurse's primary commitment is to the patient, whether an individual, family, group or community.
+- The nurse's primary commitment is to the patient, whether an individual, family, group, community, or population

-- The nurse promotes, advocates for and strives to protect the health, safety and rights of the patient.
+- The nurse promotes, advocates for, and protects the rights, health, and safety of the patient.

-- The nurse is responsible and accountable for individual nursing practice and determines the appropriate delegation of tasks consistent with the nurse's obligation to provide optimum patient care.
+- The nurse has authority, accountability, and responsibility for nursing practice; makes decisions; and takes action consistent with the obligation to provide optimal patient care.

-- The nurse owes the same duties to self as to others, including the responsibility to preserve integrity and safety, to maintain competence and to continue personal and professional growth.
+- The nurse owes the same duties to self as to others, including the responsibility to promote health and safety, preserve wholeness of character and integrity, maintain competence, and continue personal and professional growth.

-- The nurse collaborates with other health professionals and the public in promoting community, national, and international efforts to meet health needs.
+- The nurse collaborates with other health professionals and the public to protect human rights, promote health diplomacy, and reduce health disparities.

 The Nightingale Pledge